Eli Schechtman: Israel

-In 1972 Eli Schechtman and with his wife emigrated to Israel.
-In 1973 he became the first author to receive an award from the Prime Minister of Israel, Golda Meir, "for literary work in Yiddish."
-In 1975 a Hebrew translation of the first four parts of Erev were published.
+In 1972, Schechtman and his wife emigrated to Israel.
+In 1973, he became the first author to receive an award from the Prime Minister of Israel, Golda Meir, "for literary work in Yiddish."
+In 1975, a Hebrew translation of the first four parts of Erev was published.

-Eli settled in Jerusalem and began to struggle with the attitude to Yiddish - the language of most Holocaust victims - as to a foreign language in the Jewish state.
-In the 1980s and 1990s, he became even more critical to the historical and cultural approach of the Israeli establishment to the European diaspora and its culture.
+Eli settled in Jerusalem and began to struggle with the attitude toward Yiddish, the language of most Holocaust victims, as a foreign language in the Jewish state.
+In the 1980s and 1990s, he became even more critical of the historical and cultural approach of the Israeli establishment to the European diaspora and its culture.

 Although Schechtman was honored by several Israeli literary awards, he was dispirited by the status of the Yiddish language in Israel and generally remained suspended from the circle of local Yiddish writers.
-In 1991, Eli Schechtman, protesting the situation of Yiddish in Israel, refused to get involved in a two-volume Anthology of Yiddish poets and writers (who had ever lived in Israel), whose purpose was to give a complete picture of the Yiddish literature in the country.
+In 1991, Eli Schechtman, protesting the situation of Yiddish in Israel, refused to participate in a two-volume Anthology of Yiddish poets and writers (who had ever lived in Israel), whose purpose was to give a complete picture of the Yiddish literature in the country.

 Schechtman's literary heritage was eulogized by the writer and literary critic Itche Goldberg in Yidishe Kultur.
 His full literary heritage is kept in the library of the United States Holocaust Memorial Museum in Washington.